Marina-Miranovich/lambda-react/README.md

 * Node.js `v6.5.0` or later.
 * Serverless CLI v1.9.0 or later.
 You can run `npm install -g serverless` to install it.
+* Yarn.
+Follow instrustions on the [official site](https://yarnpkg.com/en/docs/install) to install it.

 1. Clone the project to local folder;
 2. `$> yarn` to install dependencies;